Yandy Díaz: Tampa Bay Rays

 On December 13, 2018, the Indians traded Díaz to the Tampa Bay Rays in a three-team trade in which the Rays also acquired Cole Sulser for Jake Bauers, and the Seattle Mariners acquired Edwin Encarnación from the Indians for Carlos Santana.
 Díaz missed some time due to injury during the season, only accumulating 307 at bats.
-He did hit 14 home runs and 38 RBI.
+He did hit 14 home runs while driving in 38 runs.

 Díaz hit two home runs in the 2019 American League Wild Card Game as the Rays defeated the Oakland Athletics.

 Although plagued by a hamstring injury in September 2020, Díaz appeared in 34 games of the abbreviated 2020 season, slashing .307/.428/.386 with 2 home runs and 11 RBI.